getsentry/eng-pipes/README.md

-# sentry-ci-tooling
+# Eng Pipes

-This repo allows us to provide automation across developer tools used in [sentry](https://github.com/getsentry/sentry) and [getsentry](https://github.com/getsentry/sentry) development, as well as collecting and aggregating tooling metrics (e.g. GitHub, Freight).
+This repo contains automation infrastructure for the engineering organization, including:

+- CI tooling used in [sentry](https://github.com/getsentry/sentry) and [getsentry](https://github.com/getsentry/sentry) development
+- metrics collection and aggregation (for e.g. GitHub, and Freight)
-There is also Slack integration to provide tools through Slack.
+- a Slack integration to provide tools through Slack

 Read the README in the `src/` directory for information on the code structure.

 ## Architecture

-The services that this app is configured for, send metrics to the Sentry CI Tooling app.
+The services that this app is configured for, send metrics to a web app.
 This app stores the data in Google's BigQuery.
 A Looker dashboard (here's an [example]) shows the data it fetches from BigQuery.

 The app can also determine that it needs to send a message to the Slack workspace.